ajay158/Ecommerce-Website/README.md

 -Form handling is done using React Hook Form.

 #Technologies Used
-ReactJS: For building the user interface.
+NEXTJS: For building the user interface.
 Zustand: For state management across the application.
 Tailwind CSS / Styled Components: For styling the components and layouts.
 React Hook Form: For handling form data and submissions.